-Three Months End December 31, 2021 2020 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of the Partnership \$ 137 \$ 141 Administrative Services: Administrative services provided by UGI \$ 7 \$ 5
+Th Three Months Ended March 31, Six Mont Marc 2 2022 2021 2022 2021 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of the Partnership \$ 147 \$ 144 \$ 284 \$ 285 Administrative Services: Administrative services provided by UGI \$ 6 \$ 7 \$ 13 \$ 12

 Contribution from Parent.
-During the three months ended December 31, 2021, UGI, through its operating subsidiaries, contributed \$100 in cash to the Partnership.
+During the six months ended March 31, 2022, UGI, through its operating subsidiaries, contributed \$100 in cash to the Partnership.
 The Partnership used these funds to repay portions of its borrowings outstanding under the Credit Agreement and for general corporate purposes.

 Platform Contribution Agreement.
 Pursuant to a Platform Contribution Agreement, on October 1, 2020, AmeriGas OLP sold the right to use certain business strategies, models, technology and other similar proprietary information used in operating its business to UGI Europe for \$9.
-Because the transaction was between entities under common control, the proceeds due to AmeriGas OLP in excess of the carrying value of such assets transferred was considered an equity transaction and, along with the related offsetting receivable, has been recorded as an increase in "Partner's capital" on the December 31, 2020 Condensed Consolidated Balance Sheet.
+Because the transaction was between entities under common control, the proceeds received by AmeriGas OLP in excess of the carrying value of such assets transferred was considered an equity transaction and has been recorded as an increase in "Partner's capital" on the March 31, 2021 Condensed Consolidated Balance Sheet.